Maystern/MatrixGuard/README.md

-# CS201 Project：Optimization of Matrix Multiplication on CPU
+# CS201 Project: Matrix Blocking, Instruction Set and Parallelization: Optimization of Matrix Multiplication on Hierarchical CPUs

 This project is the final assignment for the course `CS201 Discrete Mathematics` at the Southern University of Science and Technology.
 The primary objective of the project is to implement efficient matrix multiplication algorithms for both `ARM` and `x86` architectures, and to compare their performance using different optimization techniques, such as `multi-threading`, `instruction set optimization`, and `compilation optimization`.